Suite française (Némirovsky novel): The manuscript and its rediscovery

-Suite française, so far as it was completed, was written in microscopic handwriting in a single notebook; Tempête and Dolce together filled 140 pages, corresponding to 516 published pages.
+Suite française, so far as it was completed, was written in microscopic handwriting in a notebook, Tempête and Dolce together filled 140 pages, corresponding to 516 published pages.
 It would possibly be the earliest work of literary fiction about the Second World War, and is remarkable as a historical novel sequence written during the period that it depicts, transformed far beyond the level of a journal of events such as might be expected to emerge from the turmoil and tragedy Némirovsky experienced.
 It is extraordinary that the manuscript should have survived in such extreme circumstances, having been carried by Irene Némirovsky's daughter Denise as she was helped to flee from one hiding place to another during the war.
 Denise kept the notebooks containing the nearly indecipherable manuscript of Suite française unread in a suitcase for more than sixty years, convinced that it would be too painful to read.
-In the late 1990s, having made arrangements to donate these manuscripts to a French archive, Denise decided to decipher the notebooks first and type them out; and so the novel was discovered, and published in association with publisher Olivier Rubinstein in France in 2004.
+In the late 1990s, having made arrangements to donate these manuscripts to a French archive, Denise decided to decipher the notebooks first and type them out; and so the novel was discovered and published in association with publisher Olivier Rubinstein in France in 2004.